confluentinc/ksql/docs/concepts/ksql-architecture.rst

 * Embed your KSQL statements and queries directly in your Java application
 * Generate and execute KSQL queries through the Java API
 * Version-control your queries and transformations as code
-* Distribute the processing load for your KSQL application across all KSQL server instances
-* Scale up and down without restarting your application

 In embedded mode, you deploy a JVM-based application by using the application framework of your choice, like Spring, Grails, Jersey, VertX, or Ratpack.
 Your